ChantalMB/digiarch-week-three/notes.md

   - "Geovisualization includes in this context any graphic that enables a spatial understanding of the time-dependent  phenomenon  or  process  of  interest" -Gupta/Devillers
     - My mapwarper pratice kind of does this lol
   - "Yet our  overall  understanding  of  the  human  past  is  impacted  by  the interpretation of these results, which reflect an archaeologist’s beliefs and values and can offer insight on the use of maps in archaeology." -Gupta/Devillers
-    - "Connectedness to our own humanity, re"exivity toward our own emo-tional states, and an extension of human compassion that transcends time much as it  transcends  cultural  divides  in  the  present  all  make  possible  a  different  kind  of archaeology  where  emotion  is  integral  to  the  human  experience  past  and  present" -Baxterzszszszzzx
+  - "Connectedness to our own humanity, reexivity toward our own emo-tional states, and an extension of human compassion that transcends time much as it  transcends  cultural  divides  in  the  present  all  make  possible  a  different  kind  of archaeology  where  emotion  is  integral  to  the  human  experience  past  and  present" -Baxter